SeriousOldMan/Simulator-Controller/Docs/Virtual Race Strategist.md

 ## Race Reports

 Cato allows you to save most of the data that is acquired during a race to an external database as a report for later analysis.
 You can configure, where and also when these reports are stored, using the [configuration tool](https://github.com/SeriousOldMan/Simulator-Controller/wiki/Installation-&-Configuration#tab-race-strategist).
 If a report has been saved for a given race, you use the "Race Reports" application to open this race from the database.

+Important: "Race Reports" displays various graphs using the Google chart library in an embedded web browser.
+This web browser, which is part of Windows must be configured for a given application using a setting in the Windows Registry.
+In most cases, this setting can be configured automatically by the given application, but in rare cases, admin privileges are required to insert the required key in the registry.
+If you encounter an error, that the Google library can not be loaded, you must run "Race Reports" once using administrator privileges.

-After the race report has been opened, the "Race Reports" tool gives you several different views, which you can use to analyze the data.
+After a given race report has been selected, the "Race Reports" tool offers you several different views, which you can use to analyze the data.

   1. Overview Report